 ANA hangar terminal, by which time I would have arrived on my bicycle.
 They were operated by Air Charter Ltd, London, one

-of Freddie Laker's British aviation enterprises, on the weekly Air Ministry contract from Blackbushe to Woomera and Adelaide.
+of Freddie Laker's British aviation enterprises, on the weekly contract from London to Woomera and Adelaide and return.

 Here a TAA Viscount passes G-AHNL Mistral parked at Adelaide in 1957.
 Photo by the late E. W. Daw, courtesy Nigel Daw.